 There are a LOT of small business websites out there that are built for entirely the wrong purpose.
 Is yours one of them?

 92% of consumers will visit a business’ website for the first time for reasons other than making a purchase.
-I would say that 92% of small businesses website are built for people ready to make a purchase.
+I would say that 92% of small business websites are built for people ready to make a purchase.
 See the disconnect?
-Your website needs to be built for all those people who aren’t ready to make a purchase because they will get there if you sets them on the right path.
+Your website needs to be built for all those people who aren’t ready to make a purchase because they will get there if you set them on the right path.

 Your website is the first step in the journey so make it one worth taking.
-The website is the hub for 99% of marketing today.
+The website is the hub for 99% of marketing for most companies today.

-For that reason, websites have to start with strategy.
-They have to be built to attract and engage your ideal customer.
+For that reason, a small business website has to start with strategy.
+It has to be built to attract and engage your ideal customer.
 Design has to be balanced with function and driven by strategy.
 To get there, you really should start with a strategy that defines your ideal client and your core difference that I’ve written about in another blog post.

 When a person first visits your website, all they know is that they have a problem they need to solve.
 They probably don’t know what it’s costing them, they’re certainly not sure your products or services are the solution.
 They want to know that you understand their problem.

 The purpose of the promise headline, above the fold on your homepage, is to show the visitor that you understand the challenges they face.
 You need to make them a promise that will solve their problems.
 If you do a good job here, they’ll be encouraged to read your story.

 Your website should tell a story that speaks to the customer.
 It shouldn’t be a story about you, the prospect should be the star.
 But your business will play a key role.
 You have to immediately let your website visitors see that you know what they’re struggling with and that you’re the right person to solve it.